What to Expect From an Alcohol Detox

 Many rehab programs include counseling sessions.
 These can be instrumental in helping you to stay clean.
 If you discount the psychological aspect of your recovery, it’s much more likely you’ll relapse at some point.

 For severe cases, you should always detox from alcohol with medical supervision.
-When your body is completely dependant on alcohol, it can be very dangerous (and sometimes deadly) to quit drinking completely.
+When your body is completely dependent on alcohol, it can be very dangerous (and sometimes deadly) to quit drinking completely.

 Quitting cold turkey can result in problems with the heart, liver, and nervous system, and these issues can sometimes be life-threatening.
 That is why it’s always important to go through withdrawal in the presence of a qualified healthcare professional.